Lattaros/todoroki-bot/README.md

 Click on where it is shown and on, **Download ZIP**, a download will start, you just have to extract and you are ready for the next step.
 <hr>

+# Configuring the folder
 Okay, now go to index.js, and where it says ("token"), change it to your bot's token, like this: ("123").
 If you still don't have your bot's token, you can get it by clicking [HERE](https://discordapp.com/developers/applications).

 <hr>

+# Installing the dependencies and starting the bot.

     npm install --save